 - 9.17 The English Enhancement Programme is non-credit bearing.
 It consists of a placement test and English enhancement courses.
-The enhancement courses are offered at the beginning of students' study programmes with the aim to help them better equip with the necessary language skills for College learning.
-Starting from AY2016/2017, Year 1 entrants of degree and higher diploma programmes who enter TWC with HKDSE English Level 2 are required to complete two English enhancement courses, and those with HKDSE English Level 3 are required to complete one English enhancement course before they take the prescribed English course(s) in their curriculum.
-The English enhancement courses are optional for those with HKDSE English Level 4 or above.
-For new Mainland students who are admitted to first-year entry of TWC's degree and higher diploma programmes effective AY2019/2020, they will be required to complete two English enhancement courses. - 9.18 The Centre for Academic and Professional Language Enhancement (CAPLE) aims at improving students' general English standards and their English skills for both academic and professional purposes.
+The enhancement courses are offered at the beginning of students' study programmes with the aim to help them better equip with the necessary language skills for college learning. - 9.18 The English Enhancement courses provide vital support for first-year entrants to bachelor's degree and higher diploma programmes who do not meet the English language requirements upon admission.
+For example, students entering a bachelor's degree programme who have not achieved the minimum HKDSE Level 3 requirement must complete both English Enhancement courses 'ENG0100 English Enhancement Course 1' and 'ENG0200 English Enhancement Course 2', at the commencement of their studies.
+This requirement aims to strengthen their English proficiency, preparing them for the academic challenges of their chosen programmes.
+Additionally, students may be advised by their Student Academic Advisers to enrol in these courses to strengthen their English foundation, ensuring they possess the skills necessary for success in their academic pursuits. - 9.19 Senior Year Entrants admitted to bachelor's degree programmes who do not meet the English language requirements must complete two remedial courses during their first two semesters: 'ENG1001 Developing English Language Skills' and 'ENG2006 Enhancing Academic English Skills'. - 9.20 For students with Gaokao/JEE English score between 80 to 99 admitted in or after AY2025/2026 to Higher Diploma programme are required to take two English Enhancement courses 'ENG0100 English Enhancement Course 1' and 'ENG0200 English Enhancement Course 2'. - 9.21 The Centre for Academic and Professional Language Enhancement (CAPLE) aims at improving students' general English standards and their English skills for both academic and professional purposes.
 It is responsible for coordinating the English enhancement courses and activities.
 The CAPLE has been in operation since March 2016 and provides the following support services: - (a) To provide a placement test in the first week of semester 1: The 30-minute on-line test is provided by the Cambridge University Examination Unit and offered for assessing the English abilities of all new students.
 The test scores can provide students with an indication of potential International English Language Testing System (IELTS) scores. - (b) To offer language enhancement activities: A range of topics, from speaking and pronunciation trainings, to writing and grammar workshops, are covered.
 Apart from the traditional ways to learn English, a series of socialising activities and consultations throughout the whole semester are carried out every academic year.